jessicadesilva/obsidian-notes/Data Engineering Zoomcamp/Orchestration.md

 Note that our docker-compose.yml file has a volumes section which mounts our host computer directory to /home/src in the Docker container for Mage.
 This means that since our GCP json key lives in the host computer directory containing the docker-compose file, it can be accessed in the Mage project.

-In the file directory on Mage, you should see a file called ```io_config.yaml``` which gives you two options for authenticating your Google service accounts (1) pasting the key information directly in the yaml file, or (2) providing the file path to the key.
+In the file directory on Mage, you should see a file called ```io_config.yaml``` the same file where we created the dev profile.
+In the default profile, it gives you two options for authenticating your Google service accounts (1) pasting the key information directly in the yaml file, or (2) providing the file path to the key.
 We'll only use the second option by defining the path (in the container) to our key json file:

 ```yaml
 # Google
 GOOGLE_SERVICE_ACC_KEY_FILEPATH: "/home/src/iron-cycle-412122-077e564b3924.json"
 ```

 In our test_config pipeline, we can change the settings to test our connection to BigQuery (which means our Google credentials worked).
-Update the connection in the Data Loader to BigQuery and change the profile to default:
+Update the connection in the Data Loader to BigQuery and change the profile to default since that is the profile that has our GOOGLE_SERVICE_ACC_KEY_FILEPATH environment variable defined:

 ![[Screenshot 2024-02-07 at 2.36.51 PM.png]]